etalab-ia/albert-api/README.md

 ## 🤝 Contribute

 This project exists thanks to all the people who contribute.
-Albert API thrives on open-source contributions.
+OpenGateLLM thrives on open-source contributions.
 Join our community!

 * [Contribution Guide](./CONTRIBUTING.md)